Gozala/workspace/pages/PLN LabWeek 2022 takaways.md

 - Despite all the time with [[Fission]] I have failed to sync on invocations / receipts with the [[@expede]] and rest of the team.
 	- We need to make sure our receipts are aligned with the receipts in [[IPVM]]
 	- We also should sync in regards to invocations, where programs are addressed by a mutable reference as opposed to CID.
 	- Finally it seems that there is a need to express invocation without calling out "audience".
+E.g. it is not clear who the `aud` should be in [[ucan-ipns]].
+		- Argument could be made that it should be the node that will